COS Form and Documenting Evidence

 For each outcome:

-Record a Rating: Record the 1–7 rating the COS team reached concensus upon during the COS ratings discussion.
+Record a Rating: Record the 1–7 rating the COS team reached consensus upon during the COS ratings discussion.

 Name Your Sources: Indicate the sources of evidence (for example, a parent, speech therapist, teacher, or specific assessment).